 This Summer School is now in its third year and is aimed at those who are interested in the professional field of curating.
 This will take place in July 2020 at the prestigious British School at Rome.
 We are looking for entrants from a mix of backgrounds but particularly graduates and artists who are considering working in curating as well as established curators who want to think and talk about the challenges and opportunities that face curators in the contemporary moment.

 The course will provide you with an opportunity to engage intensively with the activity of curating contemporary art, one that produces exhibitions and events within an expanded field that includes commercial and public galleries, museums and foundations, but also public spaces and social contexts.
 It will investigate various modes of curating contemporary art, as well as in the expanded sense of the philosophical idea of the curatorial as it is currently discussed in the field.

-Please note that this is a two week course taking place from Monday 1 - 15 July 2020.
+Please note: This is a two week course taking place between 1–15 July 2020.

 We are committed to providing reasonable teaching adjustments for students with disabilities that may impact on their learning experience.
 If you require adjustments, please complete the relevant section on the booking form and also contact us at firstname.lastname@example.org so we can respond to your requests as soon as possible.

 Please note that our short courses sell-out quickly, so early booking is advisable.